 Head Coach: Grand Canyon University

-Pitching Coach/Recruiting Coordinator
+Assistant Coach/Recruiting Coordinator

 Wallis was responsible for managing baseball camps, oversight of student managers, serving as an academic liaison, and the overall operations of the baseball program at Tennessee.
 Additionally, he was in charge of working with the Volunteer outfielders, assisted with the squad's offense, and manned the first base coaching box.